 Define your own oft-used commands by pressing F7.
 Make sure 'Press Button' is one of them (right).

 There are many other ways to die, too.
 So save often.
 That being said, most dangers are obviously signposted and may even give you enough time to high tail it back to safety.
-A hungry green monster stalking a corridor will bite your head off if you get too close, but you'll have to get close to be eaten.
+A hungry green monster stalking a corridor will bite your head off if you get too close, but you'll have to actually get up close and personal to be eaten.
+He won't notice you otherwise.
 I found myself creating saves just so I can die and watch the vividly gruesome animation sequences.

 Looks like I've been turned into spider food! (left).